anthropics/claude-code/README.md

 Many developers already use Claude for coding.
 We built Claude CLI as a testing ground for new features and ways AI can take action to help developers, helping us improve Claude as a hands-on coding assistant for everyone.

-We collect data as you use the product, like when you accept suggestions or commands, to make the experience better.
-Your usage data and direct feedback help us fix problems, improve performance, and make Claude more reliable.
-Since this is a beta version, please review any suggested code or changes before using them.

 ## Design philosophy

 We've designed Claude CLI to be a simple, easy-to-use tool for developers.
 It can run in a variety of contexts, including your terminal, VSCode terminal, and more.
 It is intentionally simple, with good defaults baked in out of the box.